miroapp/app-examples/examples/template-builder/README.md

 ### About the app

-This sample app shows how you can create a template programmatically using the Miro Web SDK. \
+This app shows how you can create a template programmatically using the Miro Web SDK. \
 It demonstrates how to work with shape and text items on the board.

 This app uses [Vite](https://vitejs.dev/). \